JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

   * **In other words, authors that use *she/her* pronouns need to be exceptional to receive a nomination, while those with *he/him* pronouns don't need to rise to the same standard**
   * Just 19 authors that use *she/her* pronouns are responsible for 67 nominated works.
 That's about a third of the nominations over the last 11 years coming from just 19 people!
 So while overall representation has improved for authors who use *she/her* pronouns, the spread of authors is dismally low.
 - Representation for people who don't use *she/her* or *he/him* pronouns is abysmal at just 3 out of 118 nominated authors

+## Final Thoughts and Takeaways

+On [his blog post about my project](https://pluralistic.net/2020/08/27/cult-chalk/#sf-gender), Cory Doctorow explained the final takeaway far better than I could have: "a small number of prodigiously talented women dominate the she/her category – meaning the median male author has a much higher chance at a nomination than the median woman author."

+This project was far more limited in scope than I wanted because there is no computer algorithm to determine a person's gender.
+If there was, I could totally do an analysis on all published Hugo Awards data with a simple web scraper and this magical yet-to-be-designed algorithm.
+There is a really excellent R package that shows the deep flaws in trying to use math/stats/CS to infer someone's gender.
+It's called [genderendr](https://github.com/dapperstats/gendrendr) and I highly recommend checking it out.